 The NYC REIC elected a Steering Committee at the January 28, 2016 All Member Meeting.
-As outlined in its charter, the purpose of the Steering Committee is to govern the NYC REIC and create the capacity necessary for the REIC to fulfill its goal of securing affordable space for community and cultural use in NYC.
+As outlined in its charter, the purpose of the Steering Committee is to govern the NYCREIC and create the capacity necessary for it to fulfill its goal of securing affordable space for community and cultural use in NYC.

 The Steering Committee is democratically empowered by members to form a legal entity for the REIC, draft REIC bylaws that outline a more permanent governance structure, propose those bylaws for ratification by the general membership of the REIC, and carry out other rights and responsibilities outlined in the charter (the charter was created in winter 2015 by the governance workgroup).

 Since this group of member-investors successfully created a nonprofit that can govern our money in accordance to cooperative principles, with help from incredible pro bono lawyers, the Steering Committee is now officially the NYCREIC’s Founding Board!

 Contact us at firstname.lastname@example.org or (718) 316-6092 X 5.